mhjandaghi/mhjandaghi/README.md

 ## 🧑‍💻 About Me:
 - 👋 Hi, I’m @mhjandaghi
-- 👀 I’m interested in python
+- 👀 I’m interested in Django
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Docker
 - 📫 How to reach me Mhjandaghi8@gmail.com